-Security firms offer protection
+Security firms offer hope for Latin American businesses

 Mexico City – — A panic alert flashed across Alberto Herrera’s computer screen.
 Men claiming to be with the notorious Gulf Cartel had stopped a convoy transporting chemicals through a lawless region of northeastern Mexico.
 They seized two drivers from an escort truck and demanded the valuable cargo in exchange for their release.